Skip to main content

 • Failing to sign the application, which may result in delays or rejection.

-• Submitting the application without the necessary evidence can result in denial.
+• Submitting the application without the necessary supporting evidence can result in denial.

-• Substituting a stamped or typewritten name for a handwritten signature.
+• Using a stamped or typewritten name in place of a handwritten signature.

-• Failing to include a complete English translation for documents originally in a foreign language.
+• Failure to include complete English translations for documents written in a foreign language.

-• Neglecting to provide a comprehensive statement outlining the hardship or persecution.
+• Omitting a comprehensive statement detailing hardship or persecution.

 Sources for this section